"Is this possible?

-Let’s take an example of something we’re actively developing at Centerpiece: Installation Scheduling.
+Let’s take an example of something we’re actively developing inside our Centerpiece platform: Installation Scheduling.
 Below I’ll show how it can be broken down into a simple set of step-by-step instructions.
 From there, custom software can automate and/or streamline each step dramatically.

 Install Scheduling Steps

-Interestingly, there are many parallels between software and commercial kitchen design.
-With both, the key is to identify the objectives and constraints (the collective rules) and then design from scratch the most efficient solution that will stay within those rules.
+There are many parallels between software and commercial kitchen design.
+The key with both is to identify the objectives and constraints (the collective rules) and then design from scratch the most efficient solution that will stay within those rules.
 There is very little that isn't possible when designing a kitchen but there is quite a lot that doesn't fit within the operator's objectives and constraints (budget).
 It's the same thing with software.

 I'll finish this newsletter by highlighting that despite the catchy headline, software does in fact have limits.
-Computers can do certain things way better than us - they can store way more data, process it much faster and they never make calculation errors.
-They do a poor job though of handling uncertainty and they have zero ability to build relationships with customers.
-The power of software is that it allows an organization to take manual work off their team's plate so they can focus on the critical work that computers can't do: finding new customers, servicing existing ones and building more enduring and profitable business relationships.
+Computers can do certain things way better than us - they can store more data, process it faster, and they never make calculation errors.
+The power of software is that it automates the boring stuff your team hates doing so they can focus on the critical work that computers can't do: finding new customers, servicing existing ones and building more enduring and profitable business relationships.